Ditxit/responsive/README.md

 | -laptop    | ✔️   | ✔️     | ❌    |

 </td></tr> </table>

-## Coding conventions
-This library uses hyphen `-` as a syntax which it means `not` in common context.
-This syntax can be use in front of both attributes as well as classes.

-#### Hyphen (-) in attributes
-Using the hyphen (-) in front of attributes denotes not in that device.
-For example;
-> The attribute `phone` is used to add class to the respective element while in phone only whereas `-phone` i.e. `not phone` is used to add classes to respective element while not in phone only.

 #### Hyphen (-) in classes
 Using the hyphen (-) in front of classes denotes to remove the class while in the respective device size.
 For example;